-- AM Best views the group's operating performance as adequate, with positive operating income in nine of the last ten calendar years through 2022 driven by strong investment income and realized and unrealized capital gains, which have generally offset underwriting losses. - The group's underwriting performance continues to trail the property/casualty industry benchmark when viewed on a five- and ten-year average combined ratio basis.
-The group has been challenged by catastrophe and noncatastrophe losses. - Management is focused on improving its underwriting performance by leveraging scale, agility, distribution capabilities, and data driven enhancements to better refine its book, while maintaining market position and improving value to the customer base. - As the group implements initiatives to lower longer-term costs and improve operational efficiencies, this has resulted in some increased expenses in the short term.
+- AM Best views the group's operating performance as adequate, with positive operating income in nine of the last ten calendar years through 2023 driven by strong investment income and realized and unrealized capital gains, which have generally offset underwriting losses. - The group's underwriting performance continues to trail the property/casualty industry benchmark when viewed on a five- and ten-year average combined ratio basis.
+Like other insurers of similar profile, the group has been challenged by both catastrophe and non-catastrophe losses. - Management focuses on improving its underwriting performance by leveraging scale, agility, distribution capabilities, and data-driven enhancements to better refine its book, while maintaining market position and improving value to the customer base. - The group continues to implement initiatives to lower longer-term costs and improve operational efficiencies.